-My love affair with coffee began in my early twenties when I was living in Madrid, Spain.
+I fell in love with coffee many years ago when I was living in Madrid, Spain.

-Before Spain I hadn’t really been interested in coffee — within a week of living there, I had at least one café con leche a day.
+Before Spain I hadn’t really been interested in coffee — within a week of living there however, I had at least one café con leche a day.
 (Here’s how to make the prized coffee.)

 What is Café Con Leche?

-Translated from Spanish to English, café con leche is coffee with milk.
-This is a strong coffee drink with scalded milk in approximately a 1 to 1 ratio.
+Translated from Spanish to English, café con leche is coffee with milk — typically whole milk.
+This is a strong coffee with scalded milk in approximately a 1 to 1 ratio.
 Sugar or sweetener is added according to taste.
 (And let me tell you, I added a lot of sugar!
 It was like a dessert.)

 People have café con leche all day long in Spain — though most commonly in the afternoon, between siesta and dinner.

-More than anything, having a coffee, is a way to be social — an excuse to get together with friends, or a lovely activity to do if you’re getting together anyway.
-In Spain, and everywhere!
+More than anything, having a coffee, is a way to be social — an excuse to get together with friends, or a lovely way to take a pause in your day.
+In Spain, and everywhere.

 What do they taste like?

-My Café Con Leche Chocolate Chunk Cookies are essentially this favorite coffee drink of mine, with the addition of chocolate — all blended into a few delectable bites!
+Creamy Coffee Chocolate Chip Cookies taste like an amazing coffee drink, with the addition of chocolate — all blended into a few delectable bites!